Justin-Bento/ruby-caesar-cipher/README.md

 The goal of this project is to implement a Caesar cipher that takes in a string and a shift factor, and then outputs the modified string using a right shift.

+## Features to Implement

-[ ] Create your own method called caesar_cipher.
+- [ ] Create your own method called caesar_cipher.

-[ ] Apply two paramaters called message, and shifter.
+- [ ] Apply two paramaters called message, and shifter.

-[ ] The first method 'message' returns a string outpt.
+- [ ] The first method 'message' returns a string outpt.

-[ ] The second method 'shifter' returns a number outpt.
+- [ ] The second method 'shifter' returns a number outpt.

-[ ] Ensure the text and the message output both at the same time.
+- [ ] Ensure the text and the message output both at the same time.

-[ ] Keep the text output the same casing.
+- [ ] Keep the text output the same casing.

+## Example Usage

 Here is an example of Caesar Cipher encryption in practice: